soutaro/rbs-src/README.md

 If the git repository content is edited, it runs `git stash` and `git reset --hard`.

+It accepts `--output` option to write the dependencies to a file.

+    $ rbs-src setup --output

+You can load the dependencies to your type checkers from the file.

 #### For Steep users

-You need to edit your Steepfile to let the type checker stop using rbs-collection.
+The recommended setup for Steep is the following:

 ```ruby
 # Steepfile